naturalis/mebioda/doc/week3/w3d4/lecture1-new.md

 Niche conservatism
 ------------------

+> What is a "niche"?
+What's the difference between _potential_ and _realized_ niche?
+What
+> processes maintain the dimensions of a species' niche?

 **JJ Wiens et al.,** 2010.
 Niche conservatism as an emerging principle in ecology and conservation biology. _Ecology Letters_ **13**(10): 1310–1324 doi:[10.1111/j.1461-0248.2010.01515.x](http://doi.org/10.1111/j.1461-0248.2010.01515.x)